hadiBoh/music-player/README.md

-#music player looking at finale project of codingNepal youtube ,using my code
+#music player looking at finale project of codingNepal youtube channel and using my code